harshita2201301024/obsidian/data/Gym/Target - 70kg - 4 months - 9th November.md

 I will go to gym everyday. it's no or never situation.
-Will plan gym exercise a day before
+I Will plan gym exercise a day before

 Week 1